Armored Corps (Israel): Disbanded units

 Also known as the Kfir ("Young Lion") Formation, this was a regular armor brigade that operated from 1972 until 2003.
 During the Yom Kippur War, it participated in the Battle of Suez.
 During the Lebanon War of 1982, it fought in the framework of the Eastern force and participated in the Eyn Zhalata battle.
-In 2003, due to changes in the IDF structure, and the lessening of the threat from the eastern front (due to the USA war in Iraq), the brigade was dissolved.
+In 2003, due to changes in the IDF structure, and the lessening of the threat from the eastern front, due to the US war in Iraq, the brigade was dissolved.